nascentdigital/hackeryou-masterclass-notes/session2/tree.md

 ## What does a tree traversal look like?

-Here's an example with recursion and callbacks...
+Here's an example with recursion...

 ```javascript
   // need to setup the initial state